 Pork and Sauerkraut for the New Year [RECIPE]

-You’d think since I’m German on my dad’s side that I would have learned of the tradition of eating pork and sauerkraut on New Year’s Day as a kid, but my family isn’t really big on food traditions, so I didn’t even know this tradition existed until I lived in Pennsylvania.
+You’d think since I’m German on my dad’s side that I would have learned of the tradition of eating pork and sauerkraut on New Year’s Day as a kid, but my family isn’t really big on food traditions and I didn’t even learn about this delicious tradition until I lived in Pennsylvania.

 1 pork loin roast

 2 cups sauerkraut with liquid (this means that you shouldn’t drain the sauerkraut from the package or can!)

 If the pork loin is too big for your slow cooker, cut it so that it will fit.
 Season the pork with caraway seeds, salt, and pepper.
 Dump the sauerkraut over the pork.
 Cover and cook on high for 1 hour, then cook on low for 5 to 6 hours.
 If you want to cook your meal overnight, pop it in the slow cooker on low after the ball drops on New Year’s Eve and when you get up New Year’s day (8 hours on low in the slow cooker), it’ll be done.
 And yes, I often eat pork at sauerkraut for breakfast on New Year’s Day.
 I mean, I can use all the extra money and luck I can get!